 When you are ready to build or modify your self-storage facility, the team at Forge Building Company can help you achieve your goals.
 Give us a call to discuss your project.

-As residential populations are growing and construction projects are on the rise, Forge Building Company is expanding to keep up.
-The company is currently constructing ten new storage building projects that will include over 600,000 square feet of facilities in six different cities in Idaho.
+As residential populations grow and construction projects rise, Forge Building Company is undergoing a nationwide expansion to keep up.
+The company is constructing ten new storage building projects that will include over 600,000 square feet of facilities in six different cities in Idaho.
 This is in addition to over 35 other projects planned throughout the country — including in Hawaii, Florida and New York — totaling over $200 million heading into 2022.